 CBE:5315 Polymer Chemistry 3 s.h.

 Monomer reactivity and polymerization reactions; step, radical, ionic, and ring-opening polymerizations.
 Prerequisites: CHEM:2220.

 Seminars presented by faculty members, research assistants, students.

-Strategies for pollution prevention for chemical processes studied at the macroscale (industrial sector), the mesoscale (unit operations), and the microscale (molecular level); case studies.
+Strategies for pollution prevention for chemical processes studied at macroscale (industrial sector), mesoscale (unit operations), and microscale (molecular level); case studies.
 Prerequisites: CBE:2105.

 Individual projects for chemical and biochemical engineering graduate students; may include laboratory study, engineering design project, analysis and simulation of an engineering system, computer software development, research.
 Requirements: graduate standing.